 3. Self-Service Mobile POS System – Agilysys’ “rGuest Buy oOnDemand”

 Hospitality POS provider, Agilysys, has released a dine-in mobile ordering platform perfect for venues that host several food and beverage options on property—guests simply order off of their own device to have food conveniently delivered to them.
 Whether it’s a seat in the sportsbook or the foodcourt, a cabana at the pool or a guest room, rGuest® Buy OnDemand can use location-specific QR codes, table numbers or room numbers to designate where to deliver the order.
 Its real-time insights are also a huge selling point.
 Operators receive inventory updates, while customers receive menu and wait time notifications.

 4. Digital receipts – Loop Insights’ “Digital Receipt Platform”

-Efforts to provide a contactless experience becomes completely unproductive once a customer is handed a print receipt.
-To date, receipts are often delivered physically, but they are now seen as potential carriers of harmful viruses.
-With Loop’s digital receipting platform, retailers are now able to offer a complete contactless experience.
+Efforts to provide a contactless experience become completely unproductive once a customer is handed a print receipt.
+Although receipts are usually delivered physically, they are now seen as potential carriers of bacteria and viruses.
+With Loop’s digital receipting platform, retailers can now offer a completely contactless experience.
 A simple tap of the user’s device will push a digital receipt to email, text, app, or mobile wallet—according to customer preferences.
 Not only do clients save money on paper costs, they also unlock new-line revenue possibilities.
-A key differentiator of Loop’s digital receipting platform is its ability to deliver personalized promotions and third-party programmatic advertising along with the digital receipts.
+A key differentiator of Loop’s digital receipting platform is its ability to deliver personalized promotions along with the digital receipts.
 Retailers receive revenue based on how many promotions they distribute, and how many are subsequently redeemed by customers.
-Coming out of Covid-19, revenue-generating tools are certainly welcomed!
+Coming out of Covid-19, revenue-generating tools will be a game changer!